Flow Agentic Accounting

 In the Articles

-LiveFlow is an agent of Plaid Financial Ltd. (Company Number: 11103959, Firm Reference Number: 804718), an authorised payment institution regulated by the Financial Conduct Authority under the Payment Services Regulations 2017.
+LiveFlow is an agent of Plaid Financial Ltd. (Company Number: 11103959, Firm Reference Number: 804718), an authorized payment institution regulated by the Financial Conduct Authority under the Payment Services Regulations 2017.
 Plaid provides you with regulated account information services through LiveFlow as its agent.

 © LiveFlow.
 All rights reserved.

-LiveFlow is an agent of Plaid Financial Ltd. (Company Number: 11103959, Firm Reference Number: 804718), an authorised payment institution regulated by the Financial Conduct Authority under the Payment Services Regulations 2017.
+LiveFlow is an agent of Plaid Financial Ltd. (Company Number: 11103959, Firm Reference Number: 804718), an authorized payment institution regulated by the Financial Conduct Authority under the Payment Services Regulations 2017.
 Plaid provides you with regulated account information services through LiveFlow as its agent.

 © LiveFlow.
 All rights reserved.

-LiveFlow is an agent of Plaid Financial Ltd. (Company Number: 11103959, Firm Reference Number: 804718), an authorised payment institution regulated by the Financial Conduct Authority under the Payment Services Regulations 2017.
+LiveFlow is an agent of Plaid Financial Ltd. (Company Number: 11103959, Firm Reference Number: 804718), an authorized payment institution regulated by the Financial Conduct Authority under the Payment Services Regulations 2017.
 Plaid provides you with regulated account information services through LiveFlow as its agent.

 © LiveFlow.
 All rights reserved.

-LiveFlow is an agent of Plaid Financial Ltd. (Company Number: 11103959, Firm Reference Number: 804718), an authorised payment institution regulated by the Financial Conduct Authority under the Payment Services Regulations 2017.
+LiveFlow is an agent of Plaid Financial Ltd. (Company Number: 11103959, Firm Reference Number: 804718), an authorized payment institution regulated by the Financial Conduct Authority under the Payment Services Regulations 2017.
 Plaid provides you with regulated account information services through LiveFlow as its agent.

 © LiveFlow.
 All rights reserved.